M-A-Lechner/Intel-8080-Emulator/README.md

 ## Implemented instructions

-**~ 61%** of all 256 instructions have been implemented.
+**~ 63%** (161) of all 256 instructions have been implemented.

-Please check this chapter to see which instructions are functional, even though an instruction might be listed in "opcodes.h", it may not be implemented yet.\
+Please check the following list to see which instructions are functional, even though all instructions are listed in "definitions/opcodes.h", specific instructions may not be implemented yet.\
-Instructions that have a "not tested" marker, may seem work as expected, however their behaviour regarding reading memory and updating flags have not been thoroughly tested.
+Instructions that have a "not tested" marker, may seem to work as expected, however their behaviour regarding reading memory and updating flags have not been thoroughly tested.

 - [x] MOV (not tested)
 - [x] INR (not tested)